friends-of-presta/security-advisories/_posts/2023-04-27-posstaticblocks.md

 In the module "Posthemes Static Blocks" (posstaticblocks), a guest can perform SQL injection in affected versions.

-Note : if ajax.php do not exist in the root module directory, you are not concerned.
+Note : if ajax.php do not exists in the root module directory, you are not concerned.

 ## Summary